pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

 {% include note.html content="
 When you switch from PMD 6.x to PMD 7 in your build tools, you most likely need to review your ruleset(s) as well and check for removed rules.
-See the use case[I'm using only built-in rules](#im-using-only-built-in-rules) above.
+See the use case [I'm using only built-in rules](#im-using-only-built-in-rules) above.
 " %}

 #### Ant